E-bikes are popular, with sales growing every year (about 14,000 e-bikes were sold in New Zealand in 2017).

 If you're new to bike riding it can be easier to learn the basics on a regular bike first.
 And if you're getting back into riding after a long time, brush up on your bike handling skills.
 E-bikes are heavier to handle and often faster than regular bikes.

-Professional instructors offer personal and workplace e-bike training.
-BikeReady cycle skills courses (for bikes in general) are also a good place to learn bike handling and on-road riding techniques.
+Cycle skills instructors may offer personal and workplace e-bike training.
+Cycle skills training courses (for bikes in general) are also a good place to learn bike handling and on-road riding techniques.

 Buying your first e-bike